noi-techpark/it.bz.opendatahub.databrowser/databrowser/README.md

 cd databrowser
 ```

-Provide a `.env` file with necessary configurations.
-You can use the `.env.example` file as basis:
+Copy the file .env.example to .env and adjust the configuration parameters:

 ```bash
 cp .env.example .env